elenaf9/p2p-on-fpga/documentation/BSc-Thesis/workflow.md

 __2020-12-15__:
 - help from Thomas Pototschnig:
-  - TDO missmatch apparently a know problem because of how Raspberry Pi 4 is initialising it's GPIO pins.
+  - TDO missmatch apparently a know problem because of how Raspberry Pi 4 is initializing it's GPIO pins.
   - Plan B: use Xilinx USB programmer.
 Problem: I dont have a USB-B cable that is needed for that, will have to order one
   - attempt to give him ssh access to my raspberry, fails because router firewall doesn't allow it

 __2020-12-16__:
-- Configured wireguard VPN server on a publicly available address -> remote access to the RPi + ICCFPGA finally works
+- Configured wireguard VPN server on a publicly available address -> remote access to the RPi + ICCFPGA works
+- Gave remote access to Thomas, but unfortunately he was also not able to find the source of the TDO error.
+The above mentioned problem about how the Raspberry Pi 4 initializes it's GPIO pins is not the reason in my case.
 - Warning: ICCFPGA can cause Raspberry Pi 4s to break, "probably the pmod-pinheaders shorted with the usb / ethernet"
   - Going to but a Raspberry Pi 3 since apparantly the problem hardly happends there
   - Consider using the dev 2.1 board